bioc/cytoKernel/README.md

     CytoKFeatures(CytoKOutput) # extracts the data.frame with shrunk effect size, shrunk effect size sd, unadjusted p value and adjusted p value for each feature

-     CytoKFeaturesOrdered(CytoKOutput) # extracts the data.frame with shrunk effect size, shrunk effect size sd, unadjusted p value and adjusted p value for each feature ordered by unadjusted p value from low to high
+     CytoKFeaturesOrdered(CytoKOutput) # extracts the data.frame with shrunken effect size, shrunken effect size sd, unadjusted p value and adjusted p value for each feature ordered by unadjusted p value from low to high

      CytoKDEfeatures(CytoKOutput) # extracts the percent of differentially expressed features